AlonFlor/RoboticsProject2023/README.md

 ## Current simulations folder

-Some files are utilities folder that do not run simulations on their own.
+Some files are utilities that do not run simulations on their own.
 Other files are the main programs.

 The main programs in the current simulation folder can be split into three categories: